symphonists/tracker/README.markdown

 ### Features

 - Tracks creations, updates, and deletes of Entries, Pages, Page Templates, Events, Data Sources, Utilities, and Sections.
+- Tracks frontend submissions via events.
 - Tracks when Preferences are changed.
 - Tracks when Extensions are enabled, disabled, or uninstalled.
+- Tracks login activity and password reset activity.
 - Provides a back-end interface for viewing and managing tracked activities.
 - Provides a data source for accessing Entry-related tracker activity from the front end.